A civil society guide to the 73rd World Health Assembly #WHA73

-There is no formal WHA agenda item on Covid-19, but all attention and the entire World Health Assembly will focus on it.
+There was no formal WHA agenda item on Covid-19, but all attention and the entire World Health Assembly focused on it.

-There was a long debate whether a World Health Assembly makes sense at all as all Ministries of Health are busy with Covid-19.
+Ahead of the session, there was a long debate whether a World Health Assembly would makes sense at all as all Ministries of Health were busy with Covid-19.
 Yet there seemed to be given strong voices in particular from some foreign ministries saying that a WHA could bring an important signal for the relevance of WHO in these difficult times.

-An EU sponsored resolution on Covid-19 was negotiated behind the closed doors of a “Member States process” and will probably approved by the WHA, on Tuesday 19 May, by consensus, but with some countries (USA, others?) dissassociating themselves from some statements.
+An EU sponsored resolution on Covid-19 was negotiated behind the closed doors of a “Member States process” and was approved by the WHA, on Tuesday 19 May, by consensus, but with some countries (USA, others?) dissassociating themselves from some statements.

 Drafts of the resolution